reddycharan/bookkeeper/bookkeeper-proxy/README.md

 1. File -> Import -> Maven -> Existing Maven Project

-2. Navigate to bkproxy (you could also import just the bkproxy-server or bkproxy-client)
+2. Navigate to bookkeeper-proxy

 3. If 'Build Automatically' is checked, Eclipse would just build

-Running the server/client
+Running the proxy
 =========================

-From command line
+From command line, run

-1. mvn install

-This will generate two jar files for both the bkproxy-server and bkproxy-client under their respective target directories

-2. java -jar bkproxy-server/target/bkproxy-server-1.0-SNAPSHOT-jar-with-dependencies.jar

-3. java -jar bkproxy-client/target/bkproxy-client-1.0-SNAPSHOT-jar-with-dependencies.jar
+	java -jar bookkeeper-proxy/target/bookkeeper-proxy-4.4.0-SNAPSHOT-jar-with-dependencies.jar

 From Eclipse

-To run the bkproxy-server,

-open BKProxyServer.java, right-click anywhere on the file and 'Run As' -> Java Application

-To run the bkprox-client,
+To run the bookkeeper proxy,

-open BKProxyClient.java right-click anywhere on the file and 'Run As' -> Java Application
+open BKProxyMain.java, right-click anywhere on the file and 'Run As' -> Java Application